SuperHeroPuppy/fabric_utility/README.md

 ## Height Limit

 `fabricUtilityWorldHeightLimit` is a safe max-build-height guard.
 Values above the vanilla dimension height cannot expand chunk storage at runtime; use dimension type/worldgen data for worlds that need a taller buildable height.

+## Nickname History

+`fabricUtilityAdminNicknameChangesAffectHistory` defaults to `true`.
+When set to `false`, `/nick admin set <player> <nickname>` changes the player's current nickname without adding that nickname to their saved history.